Vauxhall Combo Life MPV review

 This is no bad thing: the Berlingo and Rifter, designed as commercial vehicles from the ground up, are well known as practical, no-nonsense machines that can handle the rigours of family life.
 Indeed, Vauxhall's decision to name its family-size workhorse the 'Combo Life' precisely sums up what this boxy machine is all about.

-This is Vauxhall's first foray into the 'van with windows' market for decades, and the Combo Life's role in the Vauxhall range is all the more important since the Vauxhall Zafira Tourer was discontinued, leaving the brand without a full-size MPV.
+The Combo Life fills the space left in the range by the Vauxhall Zafira Tourer, the brand’s previous full-size MPV.
 Combo Life buyers can choose between two body lengths and either five or seven seats, with the Combo Life XL offering a massive 2,700 litres of luggage space when all the seats are folded out of use.

-The Combo Life doesn't seem to have been styled with quite the same care as its Peugeot and Citroen sister models.
-The Citroen's split-headlamp design and SUV-flavoured Peugeot are both more distinctive than the Vauxhall – it's anything but a style statement.
+The Combo Life doesn't seem to have been styled with quite the same care as its Peugeot and Citroen sister models; it’s a no-nonsense design that makes no attempt to hide its commercial origins.
+The Citroen's split-headlamp design and SUV-flavoured Peugeot are both more distinctive than the Vauxhall, which looks rather apologetic by comparison.
 The common-sense theme continues in the engine line-up, which is common to all three models.

 Vauxhall appears to have judged the specification of the Combo Life quite cleverly; the model occupies a narrow slot between the penny-pinching economy of the Citroen Berlingo and the more plush, SUV-styled Peugeot Rifter.
 For many families, the Vauxhall could strike the perfect balance of practicality, comfort and cost.